KittyGiraudel/site/_posts/2013-02-18-sass-mixin-star.md

 ## Full code

 Here is the full code for the mixin.
-As you can see, it is really not that big (especially since Ana's original code is very light).
+As you can see, it is really not that big (especially since Ana’s original code is very light).

 ```scss
 @mixin val($properties, $value) {